MariaExtrella/QATestTheAgileMonkeys/README.md

       }

-According to the acceptance criteria, this query isn't allowed for not admin users.
+According to the acceptance criteria, this query isn't allowed for not admin users and the response must contain a errors.message field.